MusicGen-Large (3.3B)

 • Every song creates a unique "pattern of activation" when passed through the model

-• We capture this pattern as a signature (a 512-dimensional vector)
+• We capture this pattern as a fingerprint (a 216-dimensional vector per channel, 432D total)

 • To find which training songs influenced an output, we compare signatures